 This discussion only scratches the surface of what is possible in terms of “tech” and the management of fundamental and critical nonprofit work.

 My message is, if you will take the time to learn about and use these helpful tools, you and your nonprofit will become more productive, efficient, you will be on the “cutting edge” as time moves forward, and you will open the door to more (and larger) donations.

-If you look further down on Carolyn’s Nonprofit Blog, you will find a widget with links to two GuideStar case studies created by me in partnership with the GuideStar staff.
+If you click on the three small bars that the top of Carolyn’s Nonprofit Blog, you will find a widget with links to two GuideStar case studies created by me in partnership with the GuideStar staff.
 I’m a believer!